mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 If your answer is

 > 😔 "_I feel_ _disconnected.
 I tried to share my ideas but all of them got
-> discarded so I got tired of doing more suggestions.”_
+> discarded so I got tired of bringing suggestions.”_

 > 😩 “Oh my God, it’s Monday again.
 I hate this project.
 I don’t like the
 > direction this is getting.”